coky-t/owasp-ai-security-and-privacy-guide-ja/Document/owaspaiexchange.md

   Links to standards:

-  - 27002 Control 5.9: Inventory of information and other associated assets.
+  - ISO 27002 Control 5.9: Inventory of information and other associated assets.
 Gap: covers this control fully, with the obvious particularity that technical data science details can be sensitive.
 As soon as the inventory identifies this, depending processes such as security requirements, risk analysis and awareness traing will take care of the threat.
 In other words: it starts with identifying this information as an asset.
   - See [OpenCRE on data classification and handling](https://www.opencre.org/cre/074-873).
 Gap: idem
   - [MITRE ATlAS Acquire Public ML Artifacts](https://atlas.mitre.org/techniques/AML.T0002)